No momento, esta página não está disponível em português

 description Your description for the transfer request, which is used by most recipient banks.
 Check the character limit based on the location of the counterparty bank account and the priority.

 reference Your reference for the transfer.
 This is only used within your platform and not sent to the recipient.
-If you don't provide this in the request, Adyen generates a unique reference.
+If you do not provide this in the request, Adyen generates a unique reference.

 referenceForBeneficiary Your reference for the transfer, which is also sent to the recipient.
 This reference is also sent in all webhooks related to the transfer, so you can use it to track statuses.